kstenschke/doShell/README.md

 ## Modes of Operation

-The Do-Shell executable is a compiler, can execute Do-Shell scripts and provides some built-in tools that can be run from the shell.
+The Do-Shell executable is a *compiler*, can *execute* Do-Shell scripts and provides some *built-in tools* that can be run from the shell.

 ### Transpile